Peaceful meeting ends chaotic as Cayuga Nation unrest remains clear

 “They smashed the longhouse down and they left half of it up for a week, so these people could drive by there and look at it at night.
 They put lights on it, so that it would be a spectacle for everybody to drive by,” Henhawk said.

-Someone who can attest to the feelings amid war is Philip George, an Oneida and Mohawk member who double majored in International Relations and Religion Studies at the Maxwell School of Citizenship and Public Affairs and the College of Arts and Sciences at Syracuse University.
+Someone who can attest to the experiences of war is Philip George, an Oneida and Mohawk member who double majored in International Relations and Religion Studies at the Maxwell School of Citizenship and Public Affairs and the College of Arts and Sciences at Syracuse University.

 As a U.S. Army veteran, George served overseas with two tours in Afghanistan and shared his experiences from abroad during the public participation section of the meeting.